patyatun/Software_Engineering/README.md

 ### Execution instructions
 1. Clone or download the repository to your local machine.
 2. Make sure you have Python 3.x installed on your system.
-3. Run the OurCoffee.py file to start the application.
+3. Run the Coffee.py file to start.
 4. Select the desired quantity of each type of beverages.
 5. Click the "Total" button to get the total order cost.
 6. Click the "Receipt" button to get the receipt with the details.